 Not a member?
 Sign up to receive the latest features straight to your inbox, leave blog comments and help style save the world!

-Sup some soup.
-Nosh on noodles.
-Partake of a bake.
-Chow down on a cheesy feast… Notice something amiss here fair gourmet?
+Sup some noodle soup.
+Partake of a veggie bake.
+Chow down on a cheesy feast… Notice something amiss here fair gastronaut?
 Oh waiter, there’s no meat in this dish!
 Yes madam, that is because it is Meat-Free Monday.

 Fresh off the menu comes this green foodie campaign launching with the support of His Veggie Highness, Sir Paul McCartney and a palate-pleasing posse of Stella McCartney, Kate Bosworth, Anouck Lepere, Sophie Elis Bexter, Gwyneth Paltrow and (I could go on…).
 The timely campaign is to encourage the nation to help slow climate change by reducing our ever-increasing meat consumption by simply having one meat-free day a week.